pactus-project/docs/content/tutorials/zero-fee-transactions.md

    broadcasts the transaction to other validators, who may or may not accept it.

 This approach makes it impossible to guarantee that a transaction will be accepted by the network.
-Users can monitor their transactions on the [Fee Tracker](https://pacviewer.com/fee) page in PacViewer.
+Users can monitor their transactions on the [Mempool](https://pactusscan.com/mempool) page in PactusScan.
 This page displays unconfirmed transactions in the pool and allows users to check whether their transaction is confirmed or not.